TC25/Geospatial_workshop_EE/OEFS/index.md

 Export.image.toDrive({ image: TREE_FINAL, description: 'TREE_FINAL_image', folder: 'OEFS', region: ROI, scale: 250 })
 ```

-The interesting part of this exercise is how easy to is to scale this analysis globally, something that would be quite storage and compute consuming in a desktop environment.
+The interesting part of this exercise is how easy it is to scale this analysis globally, something that would be quite storage and compute consuming in a desktop environment.
 Now that we are done with this exercise, we can consider extending this kind of analysis to other regions and variables.
 For instance, you can easily upload your own shapefile using GEE's asset upload feature and replace the path to the asset in the first (local NDVI analysis) example.

 ![Uploading shapefile](Exercise6.png)